ordina-jworks/ordina-jworks.github.io/_posts/2020-06-23-user-feedback-websockets.md

 >Default is true

 ### Quality Of Service
-In combination with the clean session property on false, the QoS makes your messages durable.
+In combination with the clean session property set to false, the QoS makes your messages durable.
 When the client is offline, the server holds these messages until the client reconnects.

 >Default is 0